NicoLaessig/FALCC/README.md

 For the experiments in the FALCC EDBT Paper we always use the default values given here except for *proxy* and *metric* as mentiond in the Experiments section.

+## References

 [1] N. Lässig, S. Oppold, M. Herschel.
 "Metrics and Algorithms for Locally Fair and Accurate Classifications using Ensembles".
-2022.
+2022.<br />
 [2] M. Fritz, M. Behringer, H. Schwarz.
 "LOG-means: Efficiently estimating the number of clusters in large datasets".
-2020.
+2020.<br />